Risingson/eveeyedocs/docs/navigation/waypoints.md

     You should match ingame and eveeye settings to get the same routes ingame and within eveeye.
 Still routes displayed may not match 100% every time.
 Eveeye will detect and re-calc the route displayed in eveeye if you took a different path though.

 #### Route Display
+To learn about how routes are displayed in
 |  |  |
 |--|--|
 | ![enter image description here](https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/route/rou_start.png) | Current system|